When to Elect S Corp Status for Tax Planning: Reasonable Compensation, Form 2553, and QBI

 The S-corporation election is one of the most consequential — and most commonly mistimed — tax planning decisions for small business owners.
-When properly executed at the right income level, the election can save tens of thousands of dollars per year in payroll tax with minimal additional administrative burden.
-When elected too early (or with poor compensation calibration), the additional compliance costs and risks outweigh the benefits.
+The right time to elect S corp status is when projected payroll-tax savings, after reasonable compensation, state taxes, payroll administration, and Form 1120-S costs, can outweigh the added compliance burden.
+When elected too early, or with poor compensation calibration, the costs and risks can erase the benefit.

 The Mechanics of S-Corp Tax Treatment